cpinitiative/usaco-guide/content/2_Silver/Silver_Graphs.md

 ## Cycle Detection

-A *cycle* is a non-empty path of distinct edges that start and end at the same node. *Cycle detection* determines properties of cycles in a directed or undirected graph, such as whether each node of the graph is part of a cycle.
+A *cycle* is a non-empty path of distinct edges that start and end at the same node. *Cycle detection* determines properties of cycles in a directed or undirected graph, such as whether each node of the graph is part of a cycle or just checking whether a cycle exists.

 A related topic is **strongly connected components**, a platinum level concept.